Active Exploration via Autoregressive Generation of Missing Data: Theoretical results

 \subsubsection{Implementing the simulator with apriori randomness}

-The simulator corresponding to sequence model $p_{\theta}$, formalized in Definition \ref{def:simulator}, appears to involve sequential draws of outcomes as actions are selected.
-An alternative, which is useful in the analysis and potnetiall in implementation, is to draw all randomness upfront.
-Doing so in a manner that correspond to the simulator involves a slightly different potential outcomes table, denoted $\tilde{\tau}$, in which columns are interpreted as indexing arm play-counts rather than time.
+For notational convenience, we use $p^*$ and $\widehat{p}$ to denote $p_{\TN{per-action}}^*$ and $\widehat{p}_{\TN{per-action}}$, respectively.
+The simulator corresponding to sequence model $\widehat{p}$, formalized in Definition \ref{def:simulator}, appears to involve sequential draws of outcomes as actions are selected.
+An alternative, which is useful in the analysis, is to draw all randomness upfront.
+Doing so in a manner that corresponds to the simulator involves a slightly different potential outcomes table, denoted $\tilde{\tau}$, in which columns are interpreted as indexing arm play-counts rather than time.

-We emphasize that this construction is {\bf used solely as proof technique, and is not part of the model of the problem.} In particular, it is used for studying simulators corresponding to misspecified non-exchangeable sequence models $p_{\theta}$.
-Under exchangeable sequence models, like $p^*$, order has no bearing.
+We emphasize that this construction is {\bf used solely as proof technique, and is not part of the model of the problem.} In particular, it is used for studying simulators corresponding to misspecified non-exchangeable sequence models $\widehat{p}$.
+Under exchangeable sequence models, like $p^*$, order has no bearing. \begin{definition}[Potential outcomes table indexed by play count] Given a (possibly non-exhangeable) sequence model $\widehat{p}$, consider a table